10,000 Maniacs: 2002–2007

-2008–present
+2008–2022

 The band—consisting of Augustyniak, Drew, Erickson, Gustafson and Ramsey—remains active, playing shows throughout the United States.
-In June 2011, the band released the EP |Triangles on its own label, Ruby Wristwatch Records.
+In June 2011, the band released the EP Triangles on its own label, Ruby Wristwatch Records.
 The band celebrated its 30th anniversary in October 2011 with two sold-out concerts at the Scharmann Theater on the campus of Jamestown Community College.
 The band spent most of 2012 recording a new album at their studio in Jamestown, New York.
 In February 2013, they released the album, titled Music from the Motion Picture.

 Former drummer Robert Wachter died on March 26, 2013, at the age of 49 due to a long illness.

 Twice Told Tales, an album of traditional British Isles covers, was released on April 28, 2015, on Cleopatra Records.
 Founding member John Lombardo was brought back into the fold as creative director and to play guitar on the album and following tour.
 10,000 Maniacs released its live album Playing Favorites on June 3, 2016, their first live album with Mary Ramsey on lead vocals.